Pictured above, Becky, my heart dog.

 Our family raises a limited number of puppies each year.
 We breed for health, temperament and conformation to the breed standard.
 We desire to improve our lines and take the genetics and health behind our dogs very seriously.
 We have grown a lot over the years in our breeding program.
 As more information and more testing becomes available, we grow more.
 Just in the years we have been involved, it amazes me how much new information is available to breeders to help us make informed breeding decisions.

 Our focus in breeding is to obtain our own dogs to show in AKC conformation classes.
 Our parent dogs are heart tested annually by a board certified cardiologist.
 They also receive their CERF eye tests bi-annually.
-We MRI our dogs as a part of the whole picture desired to make the best breeding decisions.
+We MRI our dogs and/or use MRI history as a part of the whole picture desired to make the best breeding decisions.
 Our dogs are also DNA tested for DE, CC & EF or are clear by parentage.
 Hips and patellas and longevity in a pedigree is also important to consider.

-If you are desiring to own a Cavalier King Charles Spaniel, purchase one from an Ethical Breeder, (Note: Ethical breeders do not place puppies with Full Registrations, they health test, and have spay & neuter contracts on any puppy they place) or if you choose, Adopt a Cavalier through one of the Cavalier Rescues.
+If you are desiring to own a Cavalier King Charles Spaniel, purchase one from an Ethical Breeder, (Note: Ethical breeders do not place puppies with Full Registrations, they do health test, and have spay & neuter contracts on any puppy they place) or if you choose, Adopt a Cavalier through one of the Cavalier Rescues.
 Cavaliers are the most wonderful breed to share your life with.